Atlanta Car Accident Lawyers

 How Much Should I ask for Pain and Suffering from a Car Accident?

 As an injury victim, you are entitled to recover general damages for your pain and suffering that was caused by the car crash.
 Many juries use what is known as a “medical bills multiplier” to calculate pain and suffering damages.
 Insurance adjusters use that same formula when calculating a potential settlement.
-That method multiplies your economic damages (car repairs, medical bills, lost wages, etc.) by a number between two and ten.
+That method multiplies your economic damages (car repairs, medical bills, lost wages, etc.) by a number between one and six.
 The multiplier is determined by the severity of your injuries.

 Why Should I hire Allen & Scofield Injury Lawyers?